 This article will focus on tongue embryology, origin, insertion, and action of the extrinsic muscles, followed by innervation, blood supply and lymphatic drainage of the tongue.
 Relevant clinical points will be explored and relevant diseases affecting the tongue explained.

-The tongue begins development in the 4th week of life from the median tongue bud or tuberculum impar (arising from the 1st pharyngeal arch).
-In week 5, paired lateral lingual swellings begin to grow and cover the median tongue bud and fuse to form the anterior 2/3rd of the tongue with the line of the fusion demarcated by the median sulcus.
+The tongue begins development in the fourth week of life from the median tongue bud or tuberculum impar (arising from the 1st pharyngeal arch).
+In week five, paired lateral lingual swellings begin to grow and cover the median tongue bud and fuse to form the anterior two-thirds of the tongue with the line of the fusion demarcated by the median sulcus.
 Around the lingual swellings, the cells degenerate to form a sulcus freeing the tongue from the floor of the mouth except in the midline where an attachment remains (midline lingual frenulum).
-The copula (which eventually becomes the posterior 1/3rd) forms in the 4th week from the 3rd and 4th pharyngeal arch and overgrows the 2nd pharyngeal arch from week 5.
-By Week 8, the anterior 2/3 and posterior 1/3 fuse at a junction called the sulcus terminalis, an inverted V-shaped groove.
+The copula (which eventually becomes the posterior one-third) forms in the fourth week from the third and fourth pharyngeal arch and overgrows the second pharyngeal arch from week five.
+By week 8, the anterior two-thirds and posterior one-third fuse at a junction called the sulcus terminalis, an inverted V-shaped groove.
 At the tip of the sulcus terminalis lies the foramen caecum, a small pit-like depression which is the beginning of the thyroglossal duct.
 This forms the migration pathway of the thyroid gland into the neck.2

 Ankyloglossia (commonly called tongue-tie) is a condition where the median lingual frenulum forms a short attachment with the tongue and can restrict its movement to varying degrees.
 Though many are asymptomatic, this can lead to breastfeeding difficulties due to an inability to suck effectively, causing soreness for the mother and poor infant weight gain.
 In these cases, division of the tongue-tie can be carried out to alleviate symptoms.